Information for parents and carers of undergraduate students

-One the tenancy begins we will always ask for the student’s specific consent before sharing information with you.
+One the tenancy begins we will always ask for the student’s specific consent before sharing information with you, as per the University's confidentiality policy.
 If you have any concerns and wish to contact the University, the following details will be useful:

-- If you have a concern about a student’s welfare you should contact their Student Support Administrator, contact details are available on each residences webpages.
+- If you have a concern about a student’s welfare you should contact their Student Support Centre, contact details are available on each residence webpage.

 - If you have concerns about a repair or the standard of accommodation you should ensure that the student has discussed any problems with their Accommodation Manager.
 If the situation remains unresolved the student should complete our report form.
 Please note that as our contract is with the student, any complaint should come from them.